prosperllc/Prosper-Android-SDK/README.md

  * Zip
  * Employment Status
  * Annual Income

+To speed up the creation of a loan listing, Prosper can also accept additional information about the loan applicant:
+ * Primary phone number
+ * Secondary phone number
+ * Employer name
+ * Employer phone number
+ * Employer start date
+ * Occupation type
+ * Social security number
+ * Bank account number
+ * Bank routing number

 ##Select the user flow that best matches your development needs.

 There are two user flows to choose from, described previously:

- * Prosper Borrower SDK collects user information – You either cannot or do not want to collect the above information from users within your app.
+ * **Prosper Borrower SDK displays loan offers after collecting borrower info** – You either cannot or do not want to collect the 13 required pieces of information from users within your app.
 You are OK with relinquishing control to the Prosper Borrower SDK for collecting this information, and displaying the personalized loan offers to the user.

   In this case, you will initialize the Prosper Borrower SDK, calling the static method ProsperIntent.getCollectUserInfoIntent(context) .
 The Prosper Borrower SDK takes care of the rest.

+  **Note:** If your app has collected a subset of the 13 required fields (or additional fields), you can pass them to the SDK, and the SDK will collect any missing information.

- * Your app collects user information – You may want to have tight control over how (and how many) loan offers are presented to your users.
+ * **Your app collects user information and displays loan offers** – You may want to have tight control over how (and how many) loan offers are presented to your users.
 Prosper provides the ProspectOffersService API to get a list of personalized loan offers you can present to your users.

   In this case, you will collect the information above, construct a PMIBorrowerInfo object with this information, and pass the object in a call to the ProspectOffersService API.
 You can then display one or more personalized loan offers returned by the API within your app.
 When a user selects the offer, you will launch the SDK with that selected loan offer.
 The Prosper Borrower SDK will take care of the rest.